ethz-asl/maplab/docs/pages/installation/A_Installation-Ubuntu-18.04.md

 catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

-For more informative and readable output use:
+For debugging and a more informative and readable output use:
 ```bash
 catkin config --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo -DCMAKE_CXX_FLAGS=-fdiagnostics-color
 ```